StarCraft Esports News

 Once again, the expansions received immense critical acclaim and has continued to be utilised in esports competitions throughout the world since its successful release.

-In South Korea the battle between the original game and the expansion is still intense, but worldwide Starcraft news talk exclusively about Legacy of the Void events.
+In South Korea the battle between the original game and the expansion is still intense, but worldwide Starcraft 2 news talk exclusively about Legacy of the Void events.
 This is the first chapter in the StarCraft 2 trilogy and throughout the year there are more than a dozen major tournaments scheduled.
 They start with the World Championship Series winter events and continue with the spring, summer and fall iterations.
+The StarCraft Esports scene is adding new tournaments every year, with bigger prize pools.

-South Koreans no longer dominate the Starcraft 2 Stage
+South Koreans no longer dominate the StarCraft esport Stage

 The GSL Versus the World hosted every year in the Asian country pits the best South Korean players against their international peers.
 Serral is constantly ranking high in the preferences of top bookmakers, who offer him the lowest odds for the outright win.
+The Finnish players is a favourite among StarCraft 2 betting fans who seek decent odds and don’t want to take high chances.
 Koreans compete in the strongest competitions, namely the AfreecaTV GSL Super Tournaments and the Global StarCraft League.

-When it comes to the guaranteed prize pools, Starcraft 2 news leaves no doubt about which are the best paying events.
-The Intel Extreme Masters tournaments have prize pools of $400,000 and above, with the winners claiming six digit figures.
+When it comes to the guaranteed prize pools, Starcraft 2 news leave no doubt about which are the best paying events.
+The Intel Extreme Masters tournaments have had prize pools of $400,000 and above, with the winners claiming six digit figures.
 Arguably the best paying competition of the year is the World Championship Series Global finals sponsored by Blizzard.
 The total prizes and at $700,000 and in 2018 Serral won the lion’s share worth $280,000.
+In 2019, Reynor shook the StarCraft Esports stage with his victory over Dark, while the Finnish superstar was eliminated in the semifinals.

 Our Conclusion about StarCraft II Gameplay An Esport Title worthy of its name